temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 The `handle.cancel()` method sends a cancellation request to the Workflow Execution that was started with the `/subscribe` endpoint.

-When the Workflow receives the cancellation request, it will cancel the Workflow Execution and return a `CancelledError` to the Workflow Execution, which is handled in the `try/except` block in the `workflows.py` file.
+When the Temporal Service receives the cancellation request, it will cancel the Workflow Execution and return a `CancelledError` to the Workflow Execution, which your Workflow Definition  already handles in the `try/except` block.
+Here's the relevant section as a reminder:

 <!--SNIPSTART email-subscription-project-python-workflows {"selectedLines": ["30-48"]}-->
 <!--SNIPEND-->

 With this endpoint in place,  users can send a `DELETE` request to `/unsubscribe` with an email address in the request body to cancel the Workflow associated with that email address.
 This allows users to unsubscribe from the email list and prevent any further emails from sending.

 Now that you've added the ability to unsubscribe from the email list, test your application code to ensure it works as expected.